ElMahroussLogic/ml-dev/ReadMe.md

 # ZT Framework.

-The ZT framework for C++ is the ZKA Web Services's Official SDK.
+The ZT framework for C++ is the minOS's official framework.
 </br>
 It can be used to develop: